LenaFlama/reddit_client/README.md

 JavaScript;
 Build the application using React and Redux;
 Version control the application with Git and host the repository on GitHub;
+Bootstrap 5;

 Features:
-Users can access your application at a URL;
+Users can access my application at a URL;
 Users can use the application on any modern browser;
 Users can use the application on any device (desktop to mobile);
 Users are shown a detailed view (modal or new page/route) when they select an item;